Where can I pay my water bill? Can I use my ATM or credit card to pay my water bill?

 20 cubic yards, 4’ in height

 A roll-off container is too big, do you have anything smaller?

 You can rent a 2-cubic yard bin for smaller household projects for two dumps or two weeks, whichever comes first.
 Additional charges apply for extra dumps.
 Construction materials are not accepted in these smaller bins due to weight limits.
 Call (562) 567-9530 or (562) 567-9540 for additional information and rates.

 I need to dispose of sofa, refrigerator or other large item.
 How do I arrange for pickup?

-Whittier residential customers (defined as any residential account consisting of less than 4 units) may request up to four (4) free pick-ups annually of oversized or overweight household articles such as furniture and/or appliances.
+Whittier residential customers may request up to four (4) free pick-ups annually of oversized or overweight household articles such as furniture and/or appliances.
 There is a limit of two items per collection.
 The request for this free service must be made by the property owner or property manager.
 The service must be requested in advance and scheduled for the regular collection day.
 Commercial customers and residential customers with large or unusual jobs will be quoted a cost based on time and material(s) involved.

 Call your service provider at the telephone number provided under Customer Service.
 The basic service level includes providing each single family resident with a 96-gallon green container for greenwaste, a 96-gallon blue container for co-mingled recycling, and a 64-gallon black container for refuse.
 Residents may request up to one extra green and unlimited blue containers free of charge.
 There is a monthly charge for extra black refuse containers and green waste containers beyond two.

 Where should I place my trash/recycling containers on trash day?